troppmann/lidar_sequence_viewer/readme.md

 # LiDAR Viewer
-Renders the lidar data from the KITTI Benchmark[1].
+Renders the lidar data from the KITTI Benchmark[1,2].

 ## TODO
-- [ ] Understand data
+- [x] Understand data
 - [ ] Extract data in Rust
 - [ ] Extract data in Bevy
 - [ ] Render a frame